aquibe/VacBot/README.md

 7. If you want to know what all datas we store, you can use <code>show mydata</code> command<br>
 8. To check available slots by pincode you can use <code>check pincode PINCODE_OF_YOUR_PLACE DATE_YOU_ARE_LOOKING_IN_DD-MM-YYYY_FORMAT</code> command.
 For example -> If your pincode is 676504 and you need to knoe available slot on 25th May 2021, <code>check pincode 676504 25-05-2021</code><br>
 9. You can also update your age using <code>update age YOUR_UPDATED_AGE</code>command. <br>
+10. similarly, you can update district using <code>update district YOUR_UPDATED_AGE</code> command<br>
-10. If you want to unsubscribe from the bot you can just command bot with <code>unregister</code>
+11. If you want to unsubscribe from the bot you can just command bot with <code>unregister</code>

 <br><br>